FYS Courses of Instruction

 Patricia Denison | 3.00 | 16/16 |

-Can a ballet tell the same story as a Shakespeare tragedy?
-Do the violent fantasies of a fairytale shape romantic comedy?
-What does Bollywood have to do with Victorian England?
-Can ancient mythology animate slave narrative?
-Using as textual anchors Grimms’ Snow White, Ovid’s Medea, Shakespeare’s Romeo and Juliet, and Austen’s Pride and Prejudice, this course will explore poems, paintings, films, musicals, dance, illustration, advertisement and song to consider the accretion of meaning that results when stories cross, historical, cultural, and generic borders
+Can the violent fantasies of a fairytale shape romantic comedy?
+Can dance tell the same story as classical tragedy?
+What does Bollywood have to do with Renaissance England?
+Can ancient mythology animate American slave narrative?
+As biologists ask why does life appear in such a dazzling array of forms, this class asks why do certain stories get told and retold in such a dazzling array of varieties?
+Using as possible textual anchors Snow White, Medea, and Romeo and Juliet, this course will explore poems, short stories, plays, novels, paintings, films, musicals, dance, illustration, advertisement, song, memes, and other cultural objects to consider the accretion of meaning that results when stories cross, historical, cultural, and generic borders

 |